rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And all the crowd sought to touch him, for power came out from him and healed them all. ^0619

-And he lifted up his eyes on his disciples, and said : Blessed are you who are poor, for yours is the kingdom of God. ^0620
+And he lifted up his eyes on his disciples, and said:Blessed are you who are poor, for yours is the kingdom of God. ^0620

-Blessed are you who are hungry now, for you shall be satisfied.
-Blessed are you who weep now, for you shall laugh. ^0621
+Blessed are you who are hungry now, for you shall be satisfied.Blessed are you who weep now, for you shall laugh. ^0621

 Blessed are you when people hate you and when they exclude you and revile you and spurn your name as evil, on account of the Son of Man! ^0622